palewire/cpi/docs/index.md

 ## Installation

-The library can be installed from the Python Package Index with any of the standard Python installation tools.
+The library can be installed from the [Python Package Index](https://pypi.org/project/cpi/) with any of the standard Python installation tools, such as [pipenv](https://pipenv.pypa.io/en/latest/).

 ```bash
 pipenv install cpi